rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

-# 2. Working with the Network Time Protocol (NTP)
+# 2. Environment

-## 2.1 Controller node
+## Network Time Protocol (NTP)

-### 2.1.1 Configure components
+### 2.1 Controller node

-1. Edit the `chrony.conf` file and add, change, or remove the following keys as necessary for your environment.
+1. **Do edit:**  Edit the `chrony.conf` file and add, change, or remove the following keys as necessary for your environment.
 To do so, type the following in your terminal:
 ```shell
 sudo vim /etc/chrony/chrony.conf
 ```